Hypnotherapy training FAQs

 - It is accredited by a variety of professional bodies and fully compliant with the voluntary regulations

-- It offers the added (unique) bonus of being able to advertise yourself as a specialist, with an external qualification over and above a basic practitioner's diploma, from day one of your new career
+- It offers the added bonus of being able to advertise yourself as a specialist, with an addtional qualification over and above your basic practitioner's diploma, from day one of your new career

 - Our tutor is an experienced and well respected therapist, running a successful practice as well as teaching, a published author and editor of the Hypnotherapy Journal